 "And the reason, I think," Rivlin continued, "is that just as the retina is adaptive, we, as human beings are very adaptive.
 And wherever you are, you will find a way to focus on your everyday challenges."

-Sometimes she does have issues, she says — like when she was building her lab and, every now and again, the sound of an alarm sent her team into the shelter.
+Sometimes she does have issues, she says — like when she was building her lab and, every now and again, the sound of an alarm would send her team into a shelter.

-"But, in general, I live a very normal life, and just like any other country has its issues, we also experience our own issues.
+"But, in general, I live a very normal life," said Rivlin, "and just like any other country has its issues, we also experience our own issues.
 As a scientist I don't feel it changes me in any way.
 I see a wonderful opportunity to work with other countries, especially if they are not necessarily from our side of the political map.
 Via science, we can do tremendous things."

 Rivlin's science is — to me — about our ability to see.
 And seeing things clearly.

-She is studying links between dopaminergic neurons (which produce dopamine) in the retina and the early stages of Parkinson's disease.
-A decrease in dopamine in the midbrain occurs as a symptom of Parkinson's, so if there are similar links between dopamine and the retina, it may become possible to diagnose Parkinson's using visual tests.
+She studies links between dopaminergic neurons (which produce dopamine) in the retina and the early stages of Parkinson's disease.
+A decrease in dopamine in the midbrain can be a symptom of Parkinson's.
+So if Rivlin finds similar links between dopamine and the retina, it may become possible to diagnose Parkinson's using visual tests.
 But we didn't get to talk much more about that.

-I'll have to paraphrase because the microphone was off… But she basically said that if we'd spoken a couple of years ago, she may have understood my concerns better.
+The microphone was off, so I'll have to paraphrase… But she basically said that if we'd spoken a couple of years ago, she may have understood my concerns a little better.

 But now?
 At a time when the whole world was a stage for terrorism?
 I hadn't thought it through, she said.

-I reminded Rivlin that we had had the IRA in the UK and Baader-Meinhof in Germany.
-But that we also have a very filtered media view of the Middle East.
-And unlike social media platforms that shall not be named, such as Inst****, media filters seldom make the pictures look prettier.
+I reminded Rivlin that we still have a very blurred media view of the Middle East.
+And unlike social platforms that shall not be named, such as Inst****, those old-school media filters seldom make the pictures look prettier.

 Paz was in full flow by the time I sat down in his office.
 He was explaining a myriad of research projects at Weizmann's Department of Neurobiology, including studies into bats and memory, epilepsy, intelligence in humans and non-human primates...

-And post-traumatic stress disorder (PTSD), anxiety and their effect on education.
+... post-traumatic stress disorder (PTSD), anxiety and their effects on education.

-"I can't say whether our research would immediately have an implication for education and PTSD research in Israel per se," said Paz later.
-"PTSD is also a big target in the US because of all the recent things."
+"I can't say whether our research would immediately have an implication for education and PTSD research in Israel per se," said Paz.
+"PTSD is also big in the US because of all the recent things."

-"I would say it's true that life in Israel on average is more stressful than a typical EU country, so stress-related research is definitely important here," he said. "[But] we try to focus our research on basic mechanisms.
-We do not make it culture dependent."
+"Life in Israel is more stressful than a typical EU country, so stress-related research is definitely important here," he said. "[But] we try to focus our research on basic mechanisms.
+We do not make it culture-dependent."

 But surely, you can't remove the person from the science?
-I mean there's going to be some personal motivation…
+I mean, there's going to be some personal motivation… Isn't there?

-"So," continued Paz, "if we can do anything to help both trauma and research-based education for both sides, Israeli and Palestinian — and it's important for me to highlight [that we're talking about both sides] — then, I think, it would be highly viable."
+"So, if we can do anything to help both trauma and research-based education for both sides, Israeli and Palestinian — and it's important for me to highlight [that we're talking about both sides] — then, I think, it would be highly viable."

 From there we progressed quickly to a cafeteria, where we gorged on another incredible meal, involving pulses, pasta, humus and fish.